SpectralHiss/space-ape-gbe/README.md

 We discovered this api has pagination and only allows a maximum limit value of 100

+NOTE:
+Despite giantbomb's api has an invalid api key error the api just returns 401 with an empty body.
 TODO:
 add config for api_key (currently hardcoded)